vahadruya/Python_Map_Plotting/README.md

 5. [Contact](#contact)
 </details>

+Remember to use CTRL+left click on the links

 ## About
 Plotting maps using python.
 Coded roughly, as a quick and temporary substitution for Tableau, when creating a customized map of Maharashtra with relevant locations.
 For now, minus the terrain and rails/roads, just the state and district borders are of interest.